NetVizura needs dedicated server

 Step 4: Install Elasticsearch

-Execute the file with run as admin , and follow the installation.
+Run the file as admin and follow the installation.

-Step 5: Download NetVizura Windows Installer from NetVizura website and run installer with administrative privileges
+Step 5: Download the NetVizura Windows Installer from NetVizura website and run the installer with administrative privileges

 Step 6: Follow the installation steps